gelhelou/currency-converter/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn test:coverage`

+Launches the test runner in non-interactive mode and outputs a summary of test coverage to the console.\
+Coverage output will be saved to the `coverage` directory at the root.

 ### `yarn build`